Eathuis/eathuis.github.io/README.md

 # eathuis.github.io
 Most of the code you see here, with a few exceptions, was written years ago.
-The constant moving around of said code has left the spacing much to be desired; I'm working hard to resolve this problem soon.
+The constant moving around of said code has left the spacing much to be desired; I'm working hard to resolve this problem.
+Until such time you're going to have to deal with it, sadly.